Hackers News Hackers News

 Victim is redirected to typo-squatted domains designed to harvest card details, bank transfers or other payment information (Source – GenDigital)

-Some of those PDFs were hosted on legitimate partner storage that had already been hijacked, adding yet another layer of false credibility before redirecting victims to typo-squatted domains — such as frontdesk-reservation[.]com, frontdesk-online[.]biz, and hotel.form842987[.]digital — built to harvest card numbers and bank transfer details.
+Some of these fraudulent PDFs were hosted on legitimate, but compromised, partner storage platforms, adding another layer of false credibility.
+These documents would then redirect victims to typo-squatted domains—such as frontdesk-reservation[.]com, frontdesk-online[.]biz, and hotel.form842987[.]digital—specifically designed to harvest credit card numbers and bank transfer details.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.